nonaliaa/obsreplaybuffer-qol/readme.md

 6. his the reload button in the bottom right or restart obs
 7. should work :thumbs_up:

+you can change the sound by putting any mp3 file in the same path and changing the name to rsound

 ### things currently in